zeditor01/cdc_examples/C005_zcx.md

 <h2 id="abstract"> Abstract</h2>
 This document is a basic worked example of setting up CDC for Kafka inside a zCX container.
+Please bear in mind the following:

 * IBM CDC software is shipped with installer programs to perform installations on Linux, Unix and Windows platforms.
 * IBM CDC software is supported whether installed to a native Operating System, a Virtual Machine, or a Software Container.